Soyuz MS-13: Crew

-Backup crew

 Relocation

 The Soyuz crew relocated the MS-13 spacecraft from the aft port of the Zvezda module and performed a manual docking on the Poisk module on 26 August 2019.
 This cleared the way for Soyuz MS-14 to perform an automatic docking on Zvezda, after a faulty signal amplifier on Poisk caused MS-14's first docking attempt to abort on 24 August 2019.
 The last time a Soyuz spacecraft was relocated was in August 2015 during the Soyuz TMA-16M mission.